Yiyun Li's Haunting and Courageous 'The Deaths and Lives of Two Sons'

 -Khalil Gibran

 There's no shortage of literature on this subject.
-Most of it is too heartbreaking, profound, and often too painful to touch, even for parents desperate to find a way forward through the unrelenting shadow of such loss.
+Most of it is too brutal and heartbreaking to touch, even for parents desperate to find a way forward.

 In my own attempts to understand the shape and scale of what my parents live with, to find words that might make their pain even faintly intelligible, I've read much over the years.
 And found little that truly helped.
-That is, until very recently.
+That is, until recently when I finally summoned the courage to read Yiyun Li's devastating New Yorker essay, The Deaths and Lives of Two Sons.

-Li's account of losing her 16-year-old son, and just seven years later, her 19-year-old son — both to suicide — is, in a word, crushing.
-But it is also the most raw, honest, and reverent piece I've ever read on the subject of losing a child.
+Li's account of losing her 16-year-old son, and seven years later, her 19-year-old son—both to suicide—is crushing.
+But it's also the most raw, honest, and reverent piece I've ever read on the subject of losing a child.

 The truth is that however I choose to express myself will not live up to the weight of these facts: Vincent died, and then James died.